 David Harding combated the enemies of America way into the mid-fifties, probably surprising even Phillips H. Lord, who must have conceived the program only as a wartime show.
 In later years, David Harding was joined by an assistant as valiant as Mr. District Attorney's Harrington, and one who also lacked a first name.
-Special Agent Peters carried much of the action on the program as David Harding took to directing the world of his agents on an executive level, just as efficiently as the famous and anonymous D.A.
+Special Agent Peters carried much of the action on the program as David Harding took to directing the work of his agents on an executive level, just as efficiently as the famous and anonymous D.A.

 In one of the very first programs in 1943, Harding took a VIP on a tour of Counterspy headquarters.
-"And these," David Harding announced, "are the cells where we keep
+"And these," David Harding announced, "are the cells where we keep enemy spies before we take them out and shoot them!"
+Long before James Bond, Counterspies were evidently licensed to kill.